pi4-uiuc/2017-bootcamp/README.md

 ## Instructors:

-David LeBauer, Carl R Woese Institute for Genomic Biology
+David LeBauer, Carl R Woese Institute for Genomic Biology, University of Illinois

 Neal Davis, Deparatment of Comptuer Science, University of Illinois

-Teaching Assistant: TBD
+Teaching Assistant: Stefan Klajbor, Deparatment of Comptuer Science, University of Illinois

 # THIS IS A DRAFT